-If you’re seeking a management role within the Human Resources industry, the best place to start is with a Certificate IV in Human Resources (BSB41015) or a Diploma of Human Resources Management (BSB50618).
+If you’re seeking a management role within the Human Resources industry, the best place to start is with a Certificate IV in Human Resource Management (BSB40420) or a Diploma of Human Resource Management (BSB50320).

 Gaining a management role will be aided by the people management skills taught in your diploma, as well as the ones you learn by working in your position.
 When you feel ready to take the next step you can let your manager know that you are open to leadership opportunities and promotions.

 A career in Project Management is the perfect match for those who love overseeing and coordinating.

 There are many ground-level opportunities in Project Management but working your way up to a management position starts with a solid education.
 The Diploma of Project Management (BSB50820) is a great place to develop your vital project management skills.
 Starting out with no experience?
 The Certificate IV in Project Management Practice (BSB40920) will help you acquire those fundamental skills.